live-clones/recalbox/package/recalbox-romfs/recalbox-romfs-samcoupe/roms/samcoupe/_readme.txt

 ## RECALBOX - SYSTEM SAMCOUPE ##

-Put your SamCoupé roms in this directory.
+Put your SamCoupÃ© roms in this directory.

-Rom files must have a ".dsk,.sad,.mgt,.sdf,.td0,.sbt,.cpm,.zip" extension.
+Rom files must have a ".dsk,.sad,.mgt,.sdf,.td0,.sbt,.cpm" extension.